nerves-livebook/nerves_livebook/guides/quickstart.md

 itself, and leaves you with a ready-to-go Livebook card.
 If you’d like to review or customize the script first, continue by cloning the repository in the next section.

 ---

-## Prerequisites

-1. A supported board (Raspberry Pi Zero/Zero W, Pi 4, BeagleBone Black, etc.)
-2. A micro‑SD card and an SD‑card reader (built‑in slot or USB adapter)
-3. On your host machine:
-   - bash (4+)
-   - curl
-   - fwup (requires `sudo`; see https://github.com/fwup-home/fwup)

----